Dirac bracket and time dependent constraints: Parameterized Mechanics

 with

-which is clearly recognizable as the Legendre transform of $L$ in the variables $\dot{x}^{i}/\dot{x}^{0}$, that is, the Hamiltonian associated with the function $L$, seen as a Lagrangian.
+which is clearly recognizable as the Legendre transform of $L$ in the variables $\dot{x}^{i}/\dot{x}^{0}$; that is, the Hamiltonian associated with the function $L$, seen as a Lagrangian.
 This is why we reserved the calligraphic letters $\mathcal{L}$ and $\mathcal{H}$ for the original Lagrangian and Hamiltonian of the theory.

-Equation (\ref{coco}) is a constraint and, because we assumed (\ref{pi2}) to be invertible, it is the only constraint, hence a first order one.
-Therefore the time evolution is undetermined, which we should have expected because we have the freedom to choose any parameterization that we want for the evolution variable $t$.
+Equation \eqref{coco} is a constraint, and because we assumed \eqref{pi2} to be invertible, it is the only constraint, and hence a first-order one.
+Therefore, the time evolution is undetermined, which we should have expected because we have the freedom to choose any parameterization that we want for the evolution variable $t$.